link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 a {
   "400"
 }
-t -> l: Creates a new loan record {
+t -> l: Creates a new loan account {
   class: error-conn
 }
 l {